-SPM 423 Sports Facilities Management 3 hours
+Sports Facilities Management 3 hours

-SPM 425 Team Management 3 hours
+Team Management 3 hours

-SPM 427 Adm. of Fitness/Wellness Programs 3 hours
+Adm. of Fitness/Wellness Programs 3 hours

-SPM 429 Issues in Sports Management 3 hours
+Issues in Sports Management 3 hours

-BUS Management course 3 hours
+Management course 3 hours

-BUS 465 Strategic Management and Planning 3 hours
+Strategic Management and Planning 3 hours

+Team Management Adm. of Fitness/Wellness Programs Issues in Sports Management Management course

-Notes: A course taken for a Minor may be used to satisfy other degree requirements.
+Notes: A course taken for a minor may be used to satisfy other degree requirements.
 A minimum of 12 hours required for the minor must be above those which satisfy the Core Curriculum and Professional Studies (the major) requirements.
 A maximum of two courses may be used to satisfy both Professional Studies and minor requirements.
-No course may be used to satisfy the requirements for more than one Minor.
+No course may be used to satisfy the requirements for more than one minor.

 A minor may be added to any B.A. or B.S. degree that does not include that specific area of study as its major.
-A minor may not be added to the A.A. program or the Bachelor of Theology program.
+A minor may not be added to the A.A. program or the bachelor of theology program.

-Department of COUNSELING & HUMAN SERVICES
+Department of COUNSELING AND HUMAN SERVICES